 The header files for the Partner and Secret Partner classes are shown in Listings 1 and 2 respectively.
 Note that the Partner class header makes no mention of a Secret Partner instance.
-A typical software development kit would only include the Partner.h file and the compiled library with the appropriately exported functions.
+However, it does have a private pointer to another Partner, clients can only speculate as to its purpose.
+A typical software development kit would only include the Partner.h file and the compiled library with the appropriately exported functions (not addressed in the example).
 The kit would not include the SecretPartner.h since it's not necessary.
 Therefore, Application developers would not have immediate access or knowledge of the SecretPartner class.

 '''

 Listing 1 - Partner Class header (Partner.h)

 // Declarations for the Partner Class, Partner.h

 #ifndef INCLUDED_PARTNER_H

 #define INCLUDED_PARTNER_H

 // Users or Application Developers only interact

 // with the Partner.
 (Apart from this comment,

-// there is no mention of a SecretPartner, just a
+\ensuremath{{\prime}}\xspace // there is no mention of a SecretPartner, just a

 // vague reference to another partner.)

 class Partner

 {

 public:

 Partner();

 virtual ~Partner();

 virtual void StartBusiness(float ventureCapital);

 virtual float RaiseMoney(float amountNeeded);

 protected:

 // none

 private:

 float m_fStartingCapital;

+Partner m_pRef;

-Partner m_pRef; // pointer to another partner
+// pointer to another partner

 };

 #endif // INCLUDED_PARTNER_H

 '''

 The SecretPartner class declares an Inner class with private accessibility.
-The Inner class is now hidden from the Partner class even though it's a friend.
+The Inner class is now hidden from the Partner class even though the Partner is friends with the Secret Partner.
 However, the Inner class is also hidden from the SecretPartner; therefore the Inner class needs to make the SecretPartner its' friend.
 The Inner class declares its data as private.
-Now, the SecretPartner access its Swiss Bank account and keep it hidden from the Partner!
+Now, the SecretPartner can access its Swiss Bank account and keep it hidden from the Partner!